 The student will need to order a replacement diploma and pay the replacement fee if notification is received later.

-Diplomas are mailed to the mailing address on file.
-If there is no mailing address on file, the diploma is mailed to the permanent address on file.
-To ensure the diploma is sent to the correct address, the student must update their mailing address via the Mills Portal prior to their graduation date.
+Diplomas are mailed to the permanent address on file.
+To ensure the diploma is mailed to the correct address, the student must update their permanent address via the Mills Portal prior to their graduation date.

 Diplomas will not be released under the following conditions: